KhanShaheb34/NumtaGAN/README.md

 # NumtaGAN (Generative Adversarial Network)

 Creating a GAN to generate bangla digits.
-Check this [IPython Notebook](/NumtaGAN.ipynb).
+Check this [NumtaGAN IPython Notebook](/NumtaGAN.ipynb).

+Also applied the similar approach in the [Fashion Mnist Dataset](https://www.kaggle.com/zalando-research/fashionmnist) and generated some fashion items.
+Have a look at this [FashionMnistGAN Ipython Notebook](/FashionMnistGAN.ipynb)

 Dataset: [Numta - Bengali.ai](https://bengali.ai/datasets/)